Navigating the customer journey is elusive and ever-changing, but solutions always exist.

 Enhanced brand reputation: Providing a positive customer experience can lead to increased brand loyalty and positive word-of-mouth, which can boost your reputation and attract new customers.

-Better ROI: By focusing on the customer journey, you can identify opportunities to streamline processes, reduce costs and increase efficiency, which can lead to better returns on your investment.
+Better ROI & revenue: By focusing on the customer journey, you can identify opportunities to streamline processes, reduce costs and increase efficiency, leading to better returns on your investment.

 Always put yourself in your customer's shoes, try to see the journey through their eyes, and make it as easy as possible for them.